syntasso/instruqt-kubecon/08-view-your-website/assignment.md

 ✍🏾 Creating the service during reconcile
 ==============

-Just as with the deployment method, you need to:

-1. Call the method from on the `WebReconciler` object
-1. Provide both the context (`ctx`) and triggering resource (`customResource`) as parameters
-1. Catch and then handle the error return value

-The below snippet does all of these things and can be added directly under the deployment snippet in your reconcile loop (around line 73):
+Just as with the deployment method, you need to use the following snippet to call the the new function with the necessary parameters and then catch any errors.
+Add this snippet directly under the recently added deployment snippet in your reconcile loop (around line 80) making sure to keep the `return` statement as the last line of the `Reconcile` function:
 ```
   // Attempt to create the service and return error if it fails
   err = r.Client.Create(ctx, newService(customResource.Name, customResource.Namespace))